GracianMaseko/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tr -d Cc: Create a script that removes all letters c and C from input.
 rev: reverse its input.
-cut -d":" --fields=1,6 /etc/passwd | sort: isplays all users and their home directories, sorted by users.
+cut -d":" --fields=1,6 /etc/passwd | sort: isplays all users and their home directories, sorted by users. find . -empty -printf "%f\n":  finds all empty files and directories in the current directory and all sub-directories